 I will be the first to admit, I have never been a huge gingersnap cookie girl.
 Spiced cookies have never been a first-choice cookie.
 BUT last year during my 12 Days of Christmas Cookies I shared my recipe for Soft Molasses Cookies and…well…I loved them.
 They are an entirely different texture than the Gingersnaps I am sharing today, but the taste is similar.
 So I had a feeling if I could develop a chewy version of that molasses cookie, it would be a winner.
 And I will tell you…they are DEFINITELY a winner!

-Gingersnaps are a chewy cookie flavored with ginger and nutmeg, that are chewy and “snap” when broken.
+Gingersnaps are a chewy cookie flavored with ginger and cinnamon, that are chewy and “snap” when broken.
 They are very similar to a molasses cookie, or even gingerbread, but it’s all about the texture with a good gingersnap!
+Some use nutmeg in their cookies, but I don’t prefer that!
 The outside is supposed to be crisp, and the inside chewy, and the recipe I am sharing today is exactly that.
 I promise you, even if you think you don’t like gingersnap cookies, I will win you over.
 These are GOOD!

 AND they are the 6th cookie in the 12 Days of Christmas Cookie series!
 I can’t believe we are halfway done.
 If you missed any of the first 5 recipes, I am recapping them all at the bottom of this post!